 This site will look better if you upgrade to a browser that supports web standards.

 Sometimes when working with financial formulas, you'll find that your SUM()s don't add up exactly to the sum of the displayed values.
 Usually this is because XL's display engine is rounding values in the cells to 2 digits.
-It's important to remember that unless you have Precision as displayed selected (Tools/Options/Calculation for WinXL, Preferences/Calculation for MacXL), the number format has nothing to do with the value stored in the cell which is used for subsequent calculations.
+It's important to remember that unless you have Precision as displayed selected ( for WinXL, for MacXL), the number format has nothing to do with the value stored in the cell which is used for subsequent calculations.

 For instance, a value of 1.234 will display as $1.23 when formatted as currency.
 If you had two such values, 1.234 + 1.234 = 2.468, which will display as $2.47, not $2.46 as you'd expect from the displayed values.